Tennessee’s landscape is famous for its scenic hills and dense forests filled with towering trees. Among these are its many native oak trees.

 3. Willow Oak (Quercus phellos)

-Other Common Names: Swamp willow, Sand Willow Oak
+Other Common Names: Swamp willow, Sand Willow Oak, Peach Oak

 USDA Growing Zones: 5-9